-For over 100 years, Milligan has been preparing teachers.
+For over 100 years, Milligan has prepared outstanding teachers.
 Today, Milligan alumni are leading educators in Northeast Tennessee and throughout the nation and world.
-Milligan is approved by the Tennessee Department of Education and is one of only 600 institutions accredited by the National Council for Accreditation of Teacher Education.
-NCATE accreditation means your degree from Milligan is instantly recognized throughout the country for its quality – you can qualify for licensure in Tennessee and can be licensed in other states.
+NCATE accreditation means your degree from Milligan is instantly recognized throughout the country for its quality — you can qualify for licensure in Tennessee and can be licensed in other states.

 Caring & Reflecting Professionals